A community of regenerative educators and consultants.

 Apply for accreditation

 Applicants are asked to submit an expression of interest to the IEA Accreditation Director, Dr Katharine Brown (kbrown@ecoag.org.au).
-This will open a dialogue and allow us to support you through the step-by-step process to apply for IEA Accreditation, including completing the IEA Accreditation Application Form (Word) and understanding the IEA Accreditation Fee structure.
-Applicants will need to develop a portfolio of work to address the IEA Knowledge Circles, prior to participating in an interview with an accreditation panel.
+This will open a dialogue and allow us to support you through the step-by-step process to apply for IEA Accreditation, including completing the IEA Accreditation Application Form.
+Applicants will also need to develop a portfolio of “evidence” to address the IEA Knowledge Circles, prior to participating in an interview with an accreditation panel.

 The Knowledge Circles are theoretical and practical bodies of knowledge relevant to regenerative agriculture, and are used to discern where key professional development and learning opportunities might be for applicants.
-You can read more about the IEA Knowledge Circles in the Accreditation Handbook, or refer to the Knowledge Circles On-A-Page.
+You can read more about the IEA Knowledge Circles in the Accreditation Handbook.
 IEA President, Dr Ethan Gordon, introduces the Knowledge Circles and their relevance to the IEA Accreditation in the presentation to prospective applicants below.
+Prospective applicants may also wish to refer to our Heart, Head, and Hands portfolio prompts as a guide to addressing the Knowledge Circles.

 What are the requirements for accreditation?